Gary Polson P.E.

 - A large collection of reference books, including several of the actual books used by Chrysler (Force), Kiekhaefer Marine, Brunswick, Mercury Marine, and MerCruiser

 - In September 2012 we acquired a huge archive of boat propeller safety materials from Stop Propeller Injuries Now (SPIN).
-We are still in process of cataloging those materials.

 Our access to these materials makes me a much more effective expert witness or non-testifying expert witness.
 We can quickly bring relevant information to bear on your case.
 Some of these materials and documents are not available anywhere else.